Our Headphone Tests

 Score distribution

-If you're shopping around for headphones with noise isolation in mind, you'll want to check out our recommendations for the best noise cancelling headphones and best noise cancelling earbuds.
+If you're shopping around for headphones with noise isolation in mind, you'll want to check out our recommendations for the best noise cancelling headphones and the best noise cancelling earbuds.

 Test results